anne-urai/lab_wiki/docs/practical/Writing.md

 nav_order: 3
 ---

+My publishing philosophy is that lab members generally have one main high-quality project.
+For postdocs, this will usually mean one main paper, with potential smaller co-authored papers or side projects.
+For a PhD thesis, it is common to include 3 empirical chapters (of which ideally one or two are submitted/accepted) by graduation.

 # How to write scientific papers
 See this useful [writing guide](https://doi.org/10.1523/ENEURO.0497-22.2022) by Matteo Carandini.
 - [Tips on writing good paper titles](https://threadreaderapp.com/thread/1530688927790661632.html).